nathaneltitane/dextop/README.md

 ### What it does:

-Dextop vs. other similar projects:
+Dextop compared to other similar projects:

 - It provides you with a selection of the Ubuntu distribution base images: stable, popular and user-friendly knowledge bases.
 - It expands the installed base image to run just like a normal PC installation.